MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 </source>
 ```
 >[!NOTE]
->If ‘Run this management agent in a separate process’ is enabled, then
+>If `Run this management agent in a separate process` is enabled, then
 `dllhost.exe.config` should be used instead of `miiserver.exe.config`.

 **Access token expired error**

-Connector might return HTTP error 401 Unauthorized, message “Access token has
+Connector might return HTTP error 401 Unauthorized, message `Access token has expired.`:
-expired.”:

 ![Error details image](media/microsoft-identity-manager-2016-ma-graph/ce9e23ffe17e3dac79b58bba31cb5a8d.png)

-Picture 6.
-“Access token has expired.”
-Error
+Picture 6. `Access token has expired.` Error

-The cause of this issue might be configuration of access token lifetime from the
+The cause of this issue might be configuration of access token lifetime in Microsoft Entra.
-Azure side.
 By default, the access token expires after 1 hour.
 To increase expiration time, see [this article](/azure/active-directory/develop/active-directory-configurable-token-lifetimes).

 Example of this using [Azure AD PowerShell Module Public Preview release](https://www.powershellgallery.com/packages/AzureADPreview)